buynothingexchange/batata-bot/replit.md

 - Progress bars use visual blocks (█) for clear representation
 - Admin permissions required for donation reset and testing commands
 - All avatar URLs converted to PNG format for consistency

+### Discord Command Registration Pattern
+- **Guild-specific commands**: Appear immediately in Discord (recommended for development)
+- **Global commands**: Take up to 1 hour to appear in Discord (better for production)
+- Current implementation uses guild-specific registration for immediate availability
+- If commands don't appear, check registration method in `registerSlashCommands()` function

 ## Next Steps
 - Configure Ko-fi webhook URL in Ko-fi dashboard